Computing weight one modular forms over $\C$ and $\Fpbar$: Introduction

 \item What are the ten (or so) smallest integers~$N$ for which the space of weight~1 cusp forms of level~$N$ is non-zero?

 \item What is the smallest~$N$ for which there exists a weight~1 level~$N$ eigenform whose associated Galois representation has projective image isomorphic to $A_4$?
 To $S_4$?

-\item Give some examples of pairs $(N,p)$ consisting of an integer~$N$ and a prime~$p$ for which there is a mod~$p$ weight~1 eigenform of level~$N$ which does not lift to a characteristic zero eigenform of level~$N$ (Mestre had already given some examples when $p=2$).
+\item Give some examples of pairs $(N,p)$ consisting of an integer~$N$ and a prime~$p$ for which there is a mod~$p$ weight~1 eigenform of level~$N$ which does not lift to a characteristic zero weight~1 eigenform of level~$N$ (Mestre had already given an example with $(N,p)=(1429,2)$; see the appendices to~\cite{wt1edix}; can one find examples with $p>2$?).

 \end{itemize}